iPads, Macs get new screens as Apple pushes creativity

 Apple also announced an updated desktop computer, the Mac Mini, starting at about $800.

-The company says both Macs will use aluminum left over from producing iPads and other products.
+The company said both Macs will use aluminum left over from producing iPads and other products.

-The new MacBook Air and iPad Pros will now use a standard, oval-shaped connector called USB-C. That means accessories using the iPad's old Lightning port will need adapters.
-But the change will allow people to charge their iPhones through the iPad.
+The new MacBook Air and iPad Pros will now use a standard, oval-shaped connector called USB-C. That means accessories using the iPad's old Lightning port will need adapters, sold separately.
+The change will allow people to charge their iPhones through the iPad.

+The Air also loses the slot for camera memory cards.
+An adapter costs $39.

+Patrick Moorhead, founder of Moor Insights & Strategy, said the refreshed products are likely to please Apple fans and users.

 All the new products come out Nov.
 7.